allnulled/progene/README.md

 ## Usage

-To see the help of an command, run `progene` or any of its commands with the `--help` flag.
+To see the help of a command, run `progene` or any of its commands with the `--help` flag.

 ### Explanation